Forensic Emergency Medicine Niche

 How many recommendations should I get?
 Who should write these recommendations?

 Each potential future employer will have its own policies regarding the number of recommendations required.
 Seek letters from physicians who know you well and will advocate strongly for you.
 Letters from program directors and/or department chairs would be favorable.
-If you have a mentor within the niche of forensics, a letter from him or her would be ideal.
+If you have a mentor with a background in forensics, a letter from him or her would be ideal.
 Letters that display your knowledge of and competence in forensic emergency medicine will help support your cause for a career that allows you to continue to build and expand upon your forensic training.

 - Journal of Forensic Sciences